 International Students.
-Upon arrival at the University of La Verne, international students are expected to take the mathematics placement exam and the English proficiency and essay test.
+Upon arrival at the University of La Verne, international students are expected to take the mathematics placement exam and the Writing Placement Exam for Multilingual Writers.
 Questions concerning the Proficiency Test should be directed to the Modern Languages Department.